 Students in this category may participate in the ACA graduation ceremony and receive a Homeschool diploma from their parents.
 Parents are required to submit a copy of their student's transcript to ACA prior to Graduation.
-The student must be involved with the culture of ACA and have completed Social Studies (3 units), Mathematics (3 units), Lab Science (3 units), English (3 units), Foreign Languages (2 units - classical preferred), Bible (2 units) Visual & Performing Arts, Technology, Senior Thesis (must be taken at ACA), Electives (4 units) and Colloquia (3 colloquia points per year attending ACA).
-A minimum of 3 units must be completed at ACA and at least 12 HomeSchool units are required to qualify for this diploma.
+The student must be involved with the culture of ACA and have completed History (4 units), Mathematics (3 units), Lab Science (3 units), English/Literature (4 units), Foreign Languages (2 units - Latin preferred), Bible Survey (1 unit), Visual & Performing Arts (2 units), Rhetoric I or Speech/Debate, English Composition & Grammar (REME), Senior Thesis (must be taken at ACA), Electives (3 units), and Colloquia (3 colloquia points per year attending ACA).
+A minimum of 3 units must be completed at ACA and at least 12

+HomeSchool units are required to qualify for this diploma.
 Personal Financial Literacy & CPR are state requirements for graduation.